AGrandesR/sql-custom-action/README.md

  - values['optional']: This is the place to add the values to the query.

 ## ENV variables
-You can have more than one mail server setted for one project using envFlag.
+You can have more than one SQL connection setted for one project using envFlag.
 The envFlag adds the value of the endFlag in the middle of your envFlag key.
 For example:
 ``` json
 {
     "sql":{